matrix-org/matrix-spec-proposals/proposals/2416-login-token.md

-# MSC2416: Enhance m.login.token authentication type
+# MSC2416: Add m.login.jwt authentication type
 An appservice might want to log in to the homeserver as another user or a system administrator might want an easy way to authenticating as someone else to be able to investigate an issue.
 Currently two solutions for that exist: either using [shared secret auth](https://github.com/devture/matrix-synapse-shared-secret-auth) or synapses undocumented and unspeced `org.matrix.login.jwt`.
-Neither solution seems good: The shared secret auth provider seems like a hack on `m.login.password` and `org.matrix.login.jwt` is neither documented nor speced.
-Instead, it is proposed to add a new type of token allowed to the `m.login.token` type.
+This proposal adds `m.login.jwt` properly.

 ## Proposal
-The proposal adds JWTs ([Json Web Token](https://jwt.io/)) to the authentication type `m.login.token` upon login.
+The proposal adds JWTs ([Json Web Token](https://jwt.io/)) to the authentication type `m.login.jwt` upon login.
 It is expected that the tokens are signed by a secret key.
 The algorithm of the JWT can be configured by the homeserver.
 As this endpoint is meant to be used by automated processes like application services there is no need to provide a mechanism to generate such tokens for clients.